 Vitamin E is also an antioxidant and plays a role in enzymatic and neurological functions.
-The recommended daily intake is 15 mg per day for adults, which is about 57 gr of almonds.
+The recommended daily intake is 15 mg per day for adults, about 57 gr of almonds.
 With sencha, you only need about 23 gr of leaves.

 The catch is that vitamin E isn’t water-soluble, so you can’t obtain it by steeping the leaves.
 As before, you’ll have to drink matcha or funmatsucha.

-Vitamin B2 is also known as riboflavin and it is essential for many cellular processes.
+Vitamin B2 is also known as riboflavin, and it is essential for many cellular processes.
 It also plays a key role in energy metabolism.

 The recommended daily allowance of vitamin B2 for adult men and women is 1.3 mg/day and 1.1 mg/day, respectively.